-The financial impact caused by dysphagia can be significant if there is a need for special foods, supplemental feeding, primary enteral or parenteral nutrition, dysphagia therapy, special gadgets and appliances to aid in the preparation of meals, or for others to assist with feeding.
-Some or all of these expenses may be paid for by insurance; however, the costs of all dysphagia-related management issues may be substantial and may continue for extended periods of time, straining the financial condition of the patient and the patient's family and the economic welfare of the patient.
+The financial impact caused by dysphagia can be significant if there is a need for special foods, supplemental feeding, primary enteral or parenteral nutrition, dysphagia therapy, special gadgets and appliances to aid in the preparation of meals, or the need for others to assist with feeding.
+Some or all of these expenses may be paid for by insurance; however, the costs of all dysphagia-related management issues may be substantial and may continue for extended periods of time, straining the financial condition of the patient, his or her family, and the economic welfare of the patient.
 Limitations brought by insurance capitation or personal financial abilities often compromise ideal rehabilitation strategies.